With Reconstructive Rearfoot/Ankle Surgery

 Allyssa Knowles, DPM, Assistant Program Director, Medicine Curriculum

-The Podiatric Medicine and Surgery Residency Program consists of PMSR and PMSR-R/RA approved positions, which accepts three residents each year.
+The Podiatric Medicine and Surgery Residency Program consists of PMSR-R/RA approved positions, which accepts three residents each year.
 The Podiatry Residency Program is a division of Surgery and is a full three-year program, fully accredited by the Council on Podiatric Medical Education (CPME).
 At The Brooklyn Hospital Center, residents practice alongside dedicated podiatric physicians.
 Our podiatric residency teaching staff and the program director are greatly experienced in forefoot and rearfoot/ankle surgery, wound care, reconstructive foot surgery and traumatology.

 Experience is gained through time spent in clinical facilities, which are predominantly managed by the residents with support by an attending staff.
 Time spent in a clinical atmosphere allows residents to work up the surgical patient, decide on the most appropriate procedure, and manage the patient postoperatively.
 All the major fundamentals of the field of podiatry are encountered.